seadowg/travel-guides/sf-guide.md

 ### Fourbarrel (15th & Valencia)

-This place became famous for it's dear heads and all vinyl music.
+This place became famous for its dear heads and all vinyl music.
 The coffee is nice also.
 They have a single origin bar as well where someone will take you through choosing your perfect bean.

 ### Philz (24th & Folsom)

-Great for it's huge menu of weird coffees.
+Great for its huge menu of weird coffees.
 Actually possible to hang out in also.
-If I had a venn diagram of everyone I knew's favourite coffee place then this would probably fall in the center.
+If I had a Venn diagram of everyone I knew's favourite coffee place then this would probably fall in the center.

 ## Drink Beer